pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 13453a051295        pingidentity/pingfederate   "entrypoint.sh start…"   4 minutes ago       Up 4 minutes (healthy)   0.0.0.0:9031->9031/tcp, 0.0.0.0:9999->9999/tcp   pingfederate
 ```

-And to login to this new PingFederate continer you can navigate in your web browser to:
+Once you see a `(healthy)` PingFederate continer you can navigate in your web browser to:

 * https://localhost:9999/pingfederate/app
   * Username: Administrator